jupyter/jupyter/docs/source/what_is_jupyter.md

 By opening a notebook with an editor program like JupyterLab, you can also run the code inside the notebook.
-Since a notebook can contain code that does virtually anything, you can do nearly anything regular software can do inside a notebook.
+Since a notebook can contain code that does virtually anything, you can do nearly anything regular software can do inside of a notebook.
 For example, a notebook file might be used to:

 - Read spreadsheets (or create them) to build reports about your household spending
-- Show proof of a graduate student's thesis with interactive graphs and source data
+- Show proof of your college thesis with interactive graphs and source data
 - Generate an image of a black hole by processing telescope data (CHECK/LINK)
 - Calculate the presence of gravitational waves from observatory data (CHECK/LINK)
 - Process astronomical data from the James Webb Space Telescope (JWST) (CHECK/LINK)